Emsley1d/Project02-Rate-My-Cat/README.md

 ## Key Learnings/Takeaways:

 - That when working in a team with multiple people communication is key.
-Although we each annotated our code, communicated over zoom and pushed and pulled from git collectively; as the week went on and the deadline loomed we became less and less strict.
+Although we each annotated our code, communicated over Zoom and pushed and pulled from Git collectively; as the week went on and the deadline loomed we became less and less strict.
 Ultimately the drop in communication and our organisation caused us to lose time by having to fix issues of our own creation.
 - If I were to do future projects with three or more people I would try to implement a change log; a file in which users could list all changes they've made since the last push or pull.
 This would make it easier to identify when one user's push or merge might have affected another developer's code or function.
 #